7 Bake Sale Ideas That’ll Help You Sell out of Goodies

 If you are selling pieces of pie or cake…

 …put them on small and sturdy paper plates and cover with plastic wrap.
 Gather all of the plastic wrap on top and cinch with a colorful ribbon to add an extra-special touch.
+Looking for more ideas?
+We’ve got you covered with our favorite fall bake sale ideas.

 Cut a roll of clear plastic wrap in half…